Loading a DataSet from XML

 Inline schema can be defined using XML Schema definition language (XSD) schema.
-For details about writing inline schema as XML Schema, see Generating DataSet Relational Structure from XML Schema (XSD).
+For details about writing inline schema as XML Schema, see Deriving DataSet Relational Structure from XML Schema (XSD).

 If the data is a DiffGram, IgnoreSchema has the same functionality as DiffGram.

-If the DataSet already contains a schema, the current schema is extended by adding new tables where there is no existing table, or by adding columns to existing tables.
+If the DataSet already contains a schema, the current schema is extended by adding columns to existing tables.
+Extra tables will not be added if there are not existing tables.
 An exception is thrown if an inferred table already exists with a different namespace, or if any inferred columns conflict with existing columns.